crosnest/pylum/SECURITY.md

 # Security Policy

 Security is very important for Fetch.ai, Cros Nest and its community.
-This document outlines security procedures and general policies for the `cosmpy_chain4energy` project.
+This document outlines security procedures and general policies for the `cosmpy_lumnetwork` project.

 ## Supported Versions

-The following table shows which versions of `cosmpy_chain4energy` are currently being supported with security updates.
+The following table shows which versions of `cosmpy_lumnetwork` are currently being supported with security updates.

 | Version  | Supported          |
 |----------| ------------------ |